nagypeter/helidon-tutorial/README.md

 ```
 Where:

-- **<region-code>** is the code for the Oracle Cloud Infrastructure Registry region you're using.
+- **REGION-CODE** is the code for the Oracle Cloud Infrastructure Registry region you're using.
 For example, *iad*.
 See the [Availability by Region Name and Region Code](https://docs.cloud.oracle.com/iaas/Content/Registry/Concepts/registryprerequisites.htm#Availab) topic in the Oracle Cloud Infrastructure Registry documentation for the list of region codes.
 - **ocir.io** is the Oracle Cloud Infrastructure Registry name.
-- **<tenancy-name>** is the name of the tenancy.
+- **TENANCY-NAME** is the name of the tenancy.
-- **<repo-name>** the name of a repository to which you want to push the image.
-If you are using shared OKE instance then the instructor will assign a <repo-name>.
+- **REPO-NAME** the name of a repository to which you want to push the image.
+If you are using shared OKE instance then the instructor will assign a repository name.
 Otherwise choose a friendly name for example, *helidon01*.

 For example:
 ```bash